 Employees can also access this page from their Dashboard by clicking the Unavailability tab.

 This will bring you to your unavailability tab within your profile.
-A set will need to contain the following info in order for it to show up on the calendar correctly:

-3. Block off the appropriate days and times on the grid.
+Blocking off the appropriate days and times on the grid.

 Without info on the grid, nothing will show up on the schedule.
 Make sure you add info for every day of the week that applies within your date range.